Qiu-Group/EXPH/Testsuite/test.md

 (3) check BE distribution: since when omega = 0, BE will goes to divergence. discuss this with Diana

 (4) think some better solution for kmap (float issue)

+(5!!!!) check exciton band from raw data and Plot_/xx.py!!!